SiloCityLabs/blog/content/post/2019/2019-06-24-getting-started-with-golang.md

 ## Structure

 A `structure` is a user defined type available in Go that allows you to combine data items of different kinds.
-A struct statement defines a new data type for your proram and binds the name.
+A struct statement defines a new data type for your program and binds the name.
 Once a struct is defined it can be used like any other type.
 Lets defined one, populate it and print it out.

 ```go
 package main